Brookville, New York: Government

 As of August 2021, the Mayor of Brookville is Daniel H. Serota, the Deputy Mayor is Caroline Z. Bazzini, and the Village Trustees are Caroline Z. Bazzini, John A. Burns, Edward J. Chesnik, and Robert D. Spina.

+Police department

-The village is protected by the Brookville Police Department, which was established in 2022.
+The village is protected by the Brookville Police Department, which was established in 2022, after the Old Brookville Police Department announced that it would transit.

+Politics

+In the 2024 United States presidential election, the majority of Brookville voters voted for Donald J. Trump (R).

 Education

-K-12 education
+K–12 education

 Brookville is primarily served by the Jericho Union Free School District, though portions are served by the Locust Valley Central School District.

 The Long Island Lutheran Middle and High School is also located within the village.

 Higher education

 Half of the New York Institute of Technology's 1050 acre Old Westbury campus is located in the Village of Brookville.

 The village is also the home of LIU Post, which is the largest campus of the private Long Island University system.